Home » Articles » Out and About » A relaxing family day out at Shingle Splitters Point & playground!

 Getting to Shingle Splitters Point

-If you’re coming from Speers Point end, follow Wangi Road all the way and continue as it turns into Main Road between Dora Creek & Morisset.
+If you’re coming from Speers Point end, follow Wangi Road and continue as it turns into Main Road between Dora Creek & Morisset.
 Then turn off on Fishing Point Road and head towards Bonnells Bay.
 Your next turn is left onto Yarrawonga Park Road towards Balcolyn, then left again onto Queen Street.
 You’ll question if you’re on the right road but keep going.
 This road leads directly to Shingle Splitters Point.

 Picnic at the point